+Figure 2: Kernel density of Debt to Assets Ratio by tercile of assets -- Source: RUME (2010) and NEEMSIS-1 (2016-17); author’s calculations

-In line with the decline of farming, it is also observed that the share of debt for economic investment is declining (from 31 to 24 percent between 2010 and 2016-17, see table 2).
-The share of debt for current expenses and human capital have decreased, while remaining non negligible: in 2016-17, debts are partly used to make ends meet (29 percent of the loans are used for current expenses, 15 percent in volume).
+In line with the decline of farming, it is also observed that the share of debt for economic investment is declining (from 32.7 to 26.4 percent in volume between 2010 and 2016-17, see table 2).
+The share of debt for current expenses and human capital have decreased, while remaining non negligible: in 2016-17, debts are partly used to make ends meet (32 percent of the loans are used for current expenses, 16.7 percent in volume).
 But the share of ceremonial and housing expenses is increasing.
 In a context in which finding a job depends on social relationships and not just on a school degree, marriages are considered as key tools for social mobility or at least security, especially for daughters (De Neve 2016).
 With strong economic growth for several decades, along with democratisation (with the growing importance of Dalit political movements), and rising inequalities (Chancel and Piketty 2019), households have aspirations.
 If disposable incomes do not increase, or unless people adopt an “ascetic morality”, they experience subjective impoverishment (Servet and Saiag 2013, p.
 33).
 Aspirations often exceed income: debt is thus used to fill the gap.
 In India, not only is growth slowing down, but it may have been overestimated (Subramanian 2019), creating illusions of growth and risky bets on the future.

-Table 2 around here
+Table 2 Purpose of loans -- Source: RUME (2010) and NEEMSIS-1 (2016-17); author's calculations.